+Strengths:

+Needs:

-Strengths: Needs: Ways to get needs met: Information (such as books and knowledge) For example, what books and knowledge do you already have to help you?
-What books and knowledge do you still need? what books and knowledge do you still need?
+Ways to get needs met:

+Information (such as books and knowledge)

+For example, what books and knowledge do you already have to help you?

+What books and knowledge do you still need?

 How can you get the books and knowledge you need?
-Borrow a book from the library or talk with a friend?
-Resources (such as a crib, a safe house, and diapers) Social system (such as friends and family that you can count on) Health (such as energy and well-being) Purpose (such as an inving parenting and having a strong parint well life) Purpose (such as enjoying parenting and having a strong spiritual life) Purpose (such as enjoying parenting and having a strong spiritual life) Purpose (such as enjoying parenting and having a strong spiritual life)
+Borrow a book from the library or talk

+with a friend?

+Resources (such as a crib, a safe house, and diapers)

+Social system (such as friends and family that you can count on)

+Health (such as energy and well-being)

+Purpose (such as enjoying parenting and having a strong spiritual life)

 University of Arkansas, United States Department of Agriculture and County Governments Cooperating.

 The Arkansas Cooperative Extension Service offers its programs to all eligible persons regardless of race, color, national origin, religion, gender, age, disability, marital or veteran status, or any other legally protected status, and is an Affirmative Action/Equal Opportunity Employer.